Failure to equalize is an inherent and continuous risk on every dive you will ever make. I refer to this as Equalization Risk.

 Over the course of my diving life (30+ years) I've experienced and witnessed many ear injuries.
 A high percentage of these injuries happened during the confined water segment of the Open Water course, in pools where the bottom was less than 5m/15feet deep.
 It's at this stage that the student is making their first attempts to equalize while possessing no developed buoyancy control skills and very little situational awareness.

-It's a painful experience for the unfortunate victim of an ear injury, with outcomes ranging from a mildly annoying weeklong feeling of fullness and dull hearing, through to punctured ear drums, bleeding ears, near drowning, permanent damage, psychological scars, and the cessation of all diving activities.
-They'll never dive again.
+It's a painful experience for the unfortunate victim of an ear injury, with outcomes ranging from a mildly annoying weeklong feeling of fullness and dull hearing, through to punctured ear drums, bleeding ears, near drowning, and permanent damage.

 PADI Open Water course materials highlight and emphasize the importance of full and proper equalization of your ears on descent and what to do in the event of a reverse block on ascent.
 At VSds, we think that every novice diver ought to have a full medical and physiological understanding of what's going on in your ears when you go underwater.